Hadal101dev/CBuildSystem/README.md

 # CBuildSystem
-a simple build system for C written in C. Currently only implemented for Windows, but shouldn't be too tough to implement Linux and Mac.
+a simple build system for C projects, written in C. Currently only implemented for Windows, but shouldn't be too tough to implement Linux and Mac.
 Meant for small to medium sized C-based projects without the mental overhead of having to deal with makefiles or batch scripts.

 Step 1: Clone repo to directory.